steaks/leo-query/docs/next/guide/setupWithNextJs.md

 Working with persist middleware and Next.js can be tricky.
 Leo Query handles the edge cases for you by re-hydrating the store at the appropriate time.

 Use the persist middleware as you normally would.
 Pass in `skipHydration: true`.
 Leo Query will hydrate the store for you at the appropriate time.
-Use the `useIsHydrated` hook for more granular control.
+Use the `useHasHydrated` hook to check if your store has been hydrated.

 ```typescript {27}
 //store.ts